neurobin/MT7630E/.github/issue_template.md

 # What did you try?
-[please include all details, every small step is important]
+[please include all details, every small step is important, if already explained above, just use ^^^ or 'see above']

 # Error code: